Peet DeFi Price Reaches $1.06 on Major Exchanges (PTE)

-Peet DeFi (CURRENCY:PTE) traded flat against the dollar during the 1-day period ending at 20:00 PM Eastern on March 12th.
-Peet DeFi has a total market cap of $42,080.63 and $35,657.00 worth of Peet DeFi was traded on exchanges in the last day.
+Peet DeFi (PTE) traded flat against the dollar during the 24 hour period ending at 17:00 PM E.T. on March 14th.
+One Peet DeFi coin can now be bought for about $1.06 or 0.00002731 BTC on popular cryptocurrency exchanges.
 During the last seven days, Peet DeFi has traded flat against the dollar.
-One Peet DeFi coin can now be purchased for about $1.06 or 0.00002731 BTC on cryptocurrency exchanges.
+Peet DeFi has a market capitalization of $42,080.63 and $35,657.00 worth of Peet DeFi was traded on exchanges in the last 24 hours.

 - EarnX (EARNX) traded 396,248.3% higher against the dollar and now trades at $0.0008 or 0.00000002 BTC.